 I believe time management is one of the top three killers of youth workers.
 Look at the list.
 Which area are you having problems in?
 Is this because you possibly have not invested enough time in that area?

-Please don’t take my blabbering as another emotional beat down on how you are not doing something well or you are not giving enough, etc. All I am saying is we need to name the culprit that is stealing our time, energy, and focus and then deal with it.
+Please don’t take my blabbering as another emotional beat down on how you are not doing something well or you are not giving enough, etc. All I am saying is you need to name the culprit that is stealing your time, energy, and focus and then deal with it.

-Let’s be competitive in our desire to reach students in our community, let be competitive with the things that are stealing the time, attention, and in some cased the hearts of our students, and let’s compete with our own laziness and lack of self discipline that is keeping both our youth groups and the Kingdom from growing.
+Be competitive in your desire to reach students in your community.
+Be competitive with the things that are stealing the time, attention, and in some cased the hearts of our students.
+Compete with your own laziness and lack of self discipline that is keeping both your youth groups and the Kingdom from growing.

 Runners run for a personal best time.